 Services like the forthcoming BPAS not-for-profit fertility service are just one part of the solution in overhauling the provision of fertility care in the UK.
 Increasing awareness of these data disparities and the potential costs for families which aren’t cis straight couples can all help empower LGBTQ+ people trying to access NHS funding.
+And this awareness can come from many sides.
+YouTubers Whitney and Megan Bacon-Hanson are currently petitioning the Government to commission a review of fertility treatment for same-sex/LGBTQ+ people in the UK, which you can sign here.
 We must keep pushing for better, official and centralised data collection to reveal the scope of the problem; without it, LGBTQ+ people seeking fertility services will be left feeling powerless.

 Like what you see?
 How about some more R29 goodness, right here?